analogcode/Swift-Radio-Pro/README.md

 - "About" page with ability to send email & visit website
 - Uses industry standard SwiftyJSON library for easy JSON manipulation
 - Pull to Refresh Stations
-- Volume slider adjusted by volume +/- buttons on phone

 ##Important Notes